cpske/ISP/assignment/week8/agile.md

    - How does his usage  of "Agile methodology" *contradict* what is on agilealliance.org?
    - What else in the article is incorrect or contradicts what is on AgileAlliance.org?

-3. From the book *Practices of an Agile Developer*, please read (each one is 2-3 pages):
+Please read these Tips from the book *Practices of an Agile Developer*.
+Each one is 3-4 pages:
    - Tip 2.
 Quick Fixes Become Quicksand
    - Tip 8.
 Question Until You Understand
    - Tip 25.
 Program Intently and Expressively